masteringmodernpayments/book/initial_app.md

 $ git commit -m 'Initial commit'
 $ git push heroku master
 $ heroku open
-$ heroku run console # create a new user like we did before in irb
+$ heroku run console # create a new user like we did before in the local console
 ```